sbt/junit-interface/README.txt

   --tests=<REGEXPS>  Run only the tests whose names match one of the specified
       regular expressions (in a comma-separated list).
 Non-matched tests are ignored.
-Only individual test cases are matched, not test classes.
+Only individual test case names are matched, not test classes.
+      Example: For test MyClassTest.testBasic() only "testBasic" is matched.
       Use sbt's "test-only" command instead to match test classes.

   -Dkey=value Temporarily set a system property for the duration of the test
       run.
 The property is restored to its previous value after the test has